Upstream#

 top-priority SRV records resolve into backup servers,

-and other records are ignored.server
+and other records are ignored.weight

-directive and the SRV record,
+If weight is set by both the directive and the SRV record,

-the weight set by server
+the weight set by the directive is used._http._tcp.backend.example.com

 record:server backend.example.com service=http resolve;

-in an upstream,
+is specified in the upstream,

 slow_start